Service and inspection checklist

 Maintenance is usually a checkup or adjustment request, while repair focuses on a known failure such as a leak, broken head, low pressure, bad valve, wiring issue, or controller problem.
 The same request form can describe either situation.

-Use the main Dayton repair request form and include whether this is a tune-up, seasonal check, coverage problem, or specific repair symptom.
+Use the main Dayton repair request form and include whether this is a tune-up, sprinkler system inspection, seasonal check, coverage problem, drip-zone issue, or specific repair symptom.